pandas-dev/pandas/doc/source/development/roadmap.rst

 * Build a GitHub bot to request ASV runs *before* a PR is merged.
 Currently, the benchmarks are only run nightly.

+.. _roadmap.evolution:

 Roadmap Evolution
 -----------------

 Pandas continues to evolve.
 The direction is primarily determined by community interest.
-Everyone is welcome to review exissting items on the roadmap and to propose a new item.
+Everyone is welcome to review existing items on the roadmap and to propose a new item.

 Each item on the roadmap should be a short summary of a larger design proposal.